kwang429/fullstack-poke-v2/README.md

 ### EXTRA
+- Add the ability to add a NEW type to your database
 - Add the ability to view only one type of pokemon
 - Add the ability to sort your list by name